stefanbutura/redify/README.md

 5. Add the custom field "Clockify project ID" for projects in your Redmine instance.
 Time entries will only be synced for projects that have this field.

+6. Add the custom field "Clockify workspace ID" for projects in your Redmine instance.
+Time entries will only be synced for projects that have this field.

 # How to run

 `php redify.php`